Diving in Dominica

 Mas Domnik is Dominica's Carnival: a pre-lentern celebration which runs from December until Ash-Wednesday.
 Another major event is the annual World Creole Music Festival in October, featuring the highest level of Caribbean and world entertainment.
 During summer months (May – November) you may enjoy Dominica's traditional feasts in various villages throughout the Island.

-The island operates on 220/240 volts - 50 cycles, so both adapters and transformers are necessary for U.S.-made appliances.
-However, there are generally 110V US style outlets in the hotel rooms, along with 110 outlets available in the dive shops for the recharging camera and flashlight batteries.
+The island operates on 220/240 volts - 50 cycles, so both adapters and transformers are necessary for U.S. made appliances.
+However, many hotels have dual 220/110 voltage, with 110V US style outlets in the room, along with 110 outlets available in the dive shops for camera equipment.
 Approximately 70% of Dominica’s electric power supply is hydro generated.
 Diesel generators provide the remainder.

 Language & Currency

-English is the official language with Creole (french based language with West African syntax) widely spoken by the locals.
-The Eastern Caribbean dollar (EC$) is the currency used locally.
+English is the official language though much of the local population speaks Creole (French based Patois).
+The Eastern Caribbean dollar (EC$ or XCD) is the currency used locally.
 Check the current exchange rate here.
-United States dollars, British Pounds and the Euro currency are acceptable everywhere on the island.
+United States Dollars, British Pounds and the Euro are accepted.
+ATMs are available and dispense EC Dollars.
+Most vendors will accept foreign currency and give your change in local currency.
+Credit cards are widely accepted.

 History, Art, and Culture